Crushing the romance stigma once and for all

 Why would people be so openly hostile to a genre they've never read?
 I think I can tell you why.

 The romance stigma and genre misconceptions are so deeply ingrained in us as a society that we have trouble overlooking them, even with glaring examples to the contrary.
-Heck, even bestselling romance authors like Nicholas Sparks hesitate to admit they write romance.
+Heck, even bestselling authors like Nicholas Sparks (who has no complaints when he erroneously shows up in the romance category on Amazon and Audible) don't want to associate with romance.
 Mr. Sparks insists that he writes “love stories”.
 On his website, Sparks lays out the difference between “love stories” and romance as follows:

 “It’s equivalent to the difference between a "legal thriller" and a "techno-thriller."
 In that instance, both novels include many of the same elements: suspense, good and bad forces pitted against each other, scenes that build to a major plot point, etc. But aside from the obvious, those novels are in different sub-genres and the sub-genres have different requirements.
 For instance, legal thrillers generally have a court room scene on center stage, techno-thrillers use the world or a city as their setting.
 Legal thrillers explore the nuances of law, techno-thrillers explore the nuances of scientific or military conflict.